Björn Andrésen

 Björn Johan Andrésen (26 January 1955 – 25 October 2025) was a Swedish actor and musician.
-He is known for having played the fourteen-year-old Tadzio in Luchino Visconti's 1970 film adaptation of the 1912 Thomas Mann novella Death in Venice.
+He was best known for having played the 14-year-old Tadzio in Luchino Visconti's 1971 film adaptation of the 1912 Thomas Mann novella Death in Venice.

 Early life

-Andrésen was born on 26 January 1955 in Stockholm, where he was raised.
-His father, an artist, has never been identified and his mother, Barbro Elisabeth Andrésen, took her own life when he was ten years old.
+Andrésen was born on 26 January 1955 in Stockholm, Sweden where he was raised.
+His father, an artist, died when Andrésen was two years old.
+His mother, Barbro Elisabeth Andrésen, took her own life when he was ten years old.
 (Note: As documented in The Most Beautiful Boy in the World (2021), Andrésen discusses family life with his sister.
 He also discussed boarding school life.
 The documentary also shows him viewing the police records of his mother's death.
 She went missing in October 1965 when Andrésen was ten years old and her body was discovered in woodland in May 1966.)
 He was then brought up by his maternal grandparents.
 Part of his schooling was at a boarding school in Denmark.
 Andrésen attended Adolf Fredrik's Music School in Stockholm.

 Career

 Andrésen's initial exposure to the entertainment industry was heavily influenced by his maternal grandmother.
-Following his mother's death, she actively encouraged and pressured him to pursue acting and modeling jobs, motivated by a personal ambition to have a famous grandchild.
-Andrésen had appeared in only one film, En kärlekshistoria (1970), at the time he was cast in Death in Venice, which gained him international recognition.
+Following his mother's death, she actively encouraged and pressured him to pursue acting and modelling jobs, motivated by a personal ambition to have a famous grandchild.
+Andrésen had only previously appeared in one film, En kärlekshistoria (1970), when he was cast in Death in Venice, which gained him international recognition.
 Andrésen's role was as Tadzio, the Polish boy with whom the film's older protagonist Gustav von Aschenbach (played by Dirk Bogarde) becomes obsessed.
 Film historian Lawrence J. Quirk commented in his study The Great Romantic Films (1974) that some shots of Andrésen "could be extracted from the frame and hung on the walls of the Louvre or the Vatican".
-Following the Cannes Film Festival a year after the premiere of Death in Venice, Andrésen received international headlines as "the most beautiful boy in the world".
+Following the Cannes Film Festival a year after the premiere of Death in Venice, Andrésen was referred to in newspaper headlines as "the most beautiful boy in the world".

 Andrésen later described his discomfort with his role in Death in Venice and its director Luchino Visconti, stating that "when I watch it now, I see how that son of a bitch sexualized me."
-At the time of the film's release, rumours circulated in the United States that Andrésen was homosexual (as the role demanded that he appear to exchange romantic glances with the protagonist, and on another occasion, be kissed and caressed by another teenage boy), which Andrésen emphatically denied.
+At the time of the film's release, rumours circulated in the United States that Andrésen was homosexual (as the role demanded that he appear to exchange romantic glances with the protagonist, and on another occasion be kissed and caressed by another teenage boy), which Andrésen emphatically denied.
 After the film's premiere, Visconti pressured Andrésen to attend a gay club, where he was made uncomfortable by the staring of adult men; Andrésen later described the experience as "hell".